What is PIPA?

 PIPA should eventually eliminate such traders by providing users and authorities with a simple way of identifying the professional companies who recognise the vital importance of users’ safety and place the highest priority on it.

-The scheme was set up by all the trade organisations involved in the industry.
+The scheme was set up by all the trade organisations involved in the industry and as of 2019, the scheme was formally registered as a not for profit organisation, with any profits being reinvested back into the industry.

 Why do we need a scheme?